-An Echo State Network (ESN) is a type of single-layer recurrent neural network with randomlychosen internal weights and a trainable output layer.
+An Echo State Network (ESN) is a type of single-layer recurrent neural network with randomly-chosen internal weights and a trainable output layer.
 We prove under mild conditions that a sufficiently large Echo State Network can approximate the value function of a broad class of stochastic and deterministic control problems.
 Such control problems are generally non-Markovian.

 We describe how the ESN can form the basis for novel and computationally efficient reinforcement learning algorithms in a non-Markovian framework.
 We demonstrate this theory with two examples.
 In the first, we use an ESN to solve a deterministic, partially observed, control problem which is a simple game we call 'Bee World'.
 In the second example, we consider a stochastic control problem inspired by a market making problem in mathematical finance.
-In both cases we can compare the dynamics of the algorithms with analytic solutions to show that even after only a single reinforcement policy iteration the algorithms arrive at a good policy.
+In both cases we can compare the dynamics of the algorithms with analytic solutions to show that even after only a single reinforcement policy iteration the algorithms perform with reasonable skill.

-Keywords: Liquid State Machines, Reservoir Computing, Stochastic Optimal Control, Mathematical Finance, Reinforcement Learning
+Keywords: Echo State Networks; Liquid State Machines; Reservoir Computing; Stochastic Optimal Control; Mathematical Finance; Reinforcement Learning

-PACS: 0000, 1111

-2000 MSC: 0000, 1111